zac-poe/deployer-dynamodb-indexing-processor/readme.md

 `aws.intialPosition` is only needed if the processor should handle all pending records when it starts, the default behaviour is to only receive new ones after it is started.

+`aws.kinesis.maxProcessingRetries` - Defines a maximum number of times the processor will attempt to process a single record set (when encountering failures).
+A negative value indicates to retry indefinitely.
+The default number of retries is 3.

+`aws.kinesis.maxCheckpointRetries` - Defines a maximum number of times the processor will attempt to checkpoint (when encountering DynamoDB throttling).
+A negative value indicates to retry indefinitely.
+The default number of retries is 10.

 `aws.credentials` & `dynamoIndexingProcessor.credentials` are both optional, if they are not provided the default credential provider chain will be used.
 [More info](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html)